tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 .. image:: track_manage_talks/events-tracks-publish.png
    :align: center
-   :alt: View of the website page to publish a proposed talk for Odoo Events.
+   :alt: View of the website page to publish a proposed talk for CoquiAPPs Events.

 Attendees list and attendance
 -----------------------------